-- Never canoe alone. - Know the limits of your capability and stay within the limits. - Be aware of the hazards associated with the environment in which you are paddling. - Ensure your equipment is appropriate for the level and environment in which you are paddling and that it complies with safety regulations. - Respect the natural environment at all times. - Be aware of the country's Good Practice Guidelines. - Be aware and respect access agreements; avoid conflict with landowners. - In competition adhere to the principles of Fair Play at all times.
+- EPP recommends the candidate to paddle together with another. - Know the limits of your capability and stay within the limits. - Be aware of the hazards associated with the environment in which you are paddling. - Ensure your equipment is appropriate for the level and environment in which you are paddling and that it complies with safety regulations. - Respect the natural environment at all times. - You have made yourself aware of local conditions and weather forecasts - Be aware of the country's Good Practice Guidelines. - Be aware and respect access agreements; avoid conflict with landowners. - In competition adhere to the principles of Fair Play at all times.